NationalSecurityAgency/datawave/contrib/datawave-quickstart/README.md

    * Execute the ` allStatus ` command or use ` {serviceName}Status ` for a given service to display its associated PID(s)

-   * Try out the following queries from the command line, and inspect the results...
+   * Try out the following queries from the command line and inspect the results...
    ```bash
    # Find some Wikipedia data based on page title, with --verbose flag to see the CURL command used...